sraisty/tmg-react/README.md

   * Meteor has a built-in builder that automatically compiles and minifies javascript and style  files.
   	* So no need to use Gulp or Grunt or Webpack or whatever.
-  * We're using LESS files for the styles.
+  * I'm using LESS files for the styles.
 Meteor automatically compiles these.